Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 Control Board (CPCB) which is the official portal of the Government of India

 ### Data Description
-The dataset consisted of approximately 30,000 rows with data for 26 cities and 12 different pollutants contributing to the air quality Index (AQI) over a time span of 5 years i.e;2015-2020.
+The dataset consists of approximately 30,000 rows with data for 26 cities and 12 different pollutants contributing to the air quality Index (AQI) over a time span of 5 years i.e;2015-2020.